ibsa21/TuringCollege---Data-Science-ML/Module-I(Data Wrangling with Python)/sprint-I/Project(python-mastery)/README.md

 Addition of a number to the value in memory
 ```
 result = calc.add(1)        #same as result = calc(1, 5)
-result = 6                  # 5 is value of number from memory
+result = 6                  #5 is value of number from memory
 ```
 Substraction
 ```
 result = calc.substract(4, 2)
 result = 2
 ```
-Divisio
+Division
 ```
 result = calc.divide(4, 2)
 result = 2.0